Princess Python: Fictional character biography

 There is an adventure involving the Thing, Iceman, and the former Black Goliath now calling himself Giant-Man, and another involving the mind-controlled Hulk and Dragon Man.
-Then Death Adder recruits Zelda to join the Serpent Society and she attends an organizational meeting.
-The Society is led by Sidewinder and its other members are Constrictor, Black Mamba, Cottonmouth, Diamondback, Bushmaster, the Cobra, the Asp, the Rattler, and Anaconda.
-The Society is a longtime thorn in Captain America's side but the Princess decides to break away from the group when they are dispatched to kill MODOK and runs out.
+Death Adder recruits Zelda to join the Serpent Society and she attends an organizational meeting.
+The Society is led by Sidewinder and its other members are Constrictor, Black Mamba, Cottonmouth, Diamondback, Bushmaster, Cobra, Asp, Rattler, and Anaconda.
+The Society is a longtime thorn in Captain America's side but the Princess decides to break away from the group when they are dispatched to kill MODOK.
 She is captured and brought back, where she is questioned and tortured by Sidewinder.
 She is sent to be ransomed back to the Circus of Crime, but Death Adder, who is delivering her, is killed by the Scourge of the Underworld before the transaction is complete.

 Somehow, she finds her way back to the Circus where she is captured and defeated by the She-Hulk.
 Princess Python then turns up as the master of ceremonies at the "power pageant" of Superia's Femizons, introducing all the members of the group to each other.
 She battles Captain America and Paladin when they board Superia's cruise ship.
-Later, she gets refused admittance to the Bar With No Name by the bouncer (Angar the Screamer) because she won't check her python at the door.
+Later, she gets refused admittance to the Bar With No Name by the bouncer (Angar the Screamer) because she will not check her python at the door.

 Again with the Circus, she is thwarted by the Ben Reilly Spider-Man, Howard the Duck, and Gambit; Generation X; and the Peter Parker Spider-Man, Devil Dinosaur and Moon-Boy.

 Around this time, Zelda hooks up with Johnny Blaze, the former Ghost Rider, who operates the Quentin Carnival.
 Python develops friendships among the crew and deep romantic feelings for Johnny.
-When there was trouble in a nearby trailer, she and Kody, a bear-man, rush over and succumb to knock-out gas by the trailer's owner, the assassin known as Arcade.
+When there was trouble in a nearby trailer, she and Kody, a bear-man, rush over and succumb to knock-out gas set by the trailer's owner, the assassin Arcade.
 While Johnny defeats Arcade, Kody drags her to safety.

-Zelda and the other Masters of Menace (Clown, Cannonball and Gambonnos) resorted to armed robbery in between their stints of running the Circus (without the Ringmaster who has gone straight).
-The Hulk busted up these plans but the Princess was not captured in the process.
+Zelda and the other Masters of Menace (Clown, Human Cannonball, and the Great Gambonnos) resort to armed robbery in between their stints of running the Circus (without the Ringmaster who has gone straight).
+The Hulk busts up these plans but the Princess is not captured in the process.
 She remains free and at large.